 During the 2015 Legislative Session, Governor Sandoval signed Senate Bill 207, which gives school districts the authority to issue general obligations bonds for school construction and renovations.
 Governor Sandoval also signed Senate Bill 411, which allows the imposition of certain taxes in a community to fund capital projects of the school district based on recommendations made by a committee and voter approval.

 Each school district will determine how these laws will be utilized to fund school renovations, repairs, and construction.
 Accordingly, parents should contact their school district to obtain information about their plans for funding school repairs and construction.
 If the health and safety of students are in jeopardy and school district officials or school board trustees are unresponsive to your concerns, the parents may need to contact the health department in their community.

 My school is using curriculum that seems inappropriate.
 Can the Department review it and make a determination?

 The Nevada Department of Education only oversees the adoption process of Nevada State Standards.
 Each local school district selects and can adjust the curriculum to align to the State standards.
 The Board of Trustees of each local district must approve the curriculum; so that is the governing body that oversees the curriculum.

 My child is being bullied and the teacher, principal, district superintendent, and the district Board of Trustees will not take measures to protect my child.
 What can I do?

 We are extremely sorry that your child and your family are experiencing this violation.
-Please contact the Office of Safe and Respectful Learning (click on the tab "Contact Us") at Bullyfreezone and/or fill out the report form below and you will be contacted very shortly.
-For information regarding Senate Bill 504 and the newly formed Office of Safe and Respectful Learning Environment Office click the link below.
+Please contact the Office of Safe and Respectful Learning (click on the tab "Contact Us") at Safevoice Nevada and/or review the pamphlets below for more information about bullying and bullying law in Nevada.